 - Be sure to wipe out the melted soap often

-If your soap is dry for sure, you can slip the soap dish in with your clothing but you may want to keep it in a plastic zip-lock.
+If your soap is dry for sure, you can slip the soap dish in with your clothing but you may want to keep it in a plastic bag.
 You may want to make sure it’s wedged tightly in a part of your suitcase where it won’t open up and get your other belongings all soapy.
-A rubber band or ponytail band may help, or it may slip off as with this soap dish.
+A rubber band or ponytail band may help, or may slip off as with this curved soap dish.

 How to carry soap when traveling — starting 2018